 Most of the latest motherboards come with the M.2 ports.
 These ports may be built for the M.2 NVMe SSDs or the M.2 SATA SSD.
 It is well and good to buy an M.2 SATA SSD if the motherboard is equipped with a dedicated M.2 SATA port.
 But, even if your laptop or desktop motherboard has an M.2 NVMe port, you can easily install an M.2 SATA SSD because both drives are compatible.

-Note: The M.2 SATA SSD may get connected and work on an M.2 NVMe port, but this will not happen in vice versa because the dedicated M.2 SATA Only port will have different pin configurations which don’t match with the NVMe drives.
+Note: The M.2 SATA SSD may get connected and work on an M.2 NVMe port, but this will not happen vice versa because the dedicated M.2 SATA Only port will have different pin configurations that don’t match with the NVMe drives.

 Know more about the M.2 Form factor here.

 A. The primary difference lies in their physical dimensions and compatibility with different systems.
 While SATA 2.5″ SSDs are larger and compatible with a wide range of older systems, M.2 SATA SSDs are compact, designed for modern, sleek devices, and offer similar performance levels.

 Yes, you can use both types of SSDs in a single system, provided that your motherboard has the necessary ports and slots to accommodate them.
 I recommend checking your motherboard’s specifications to ensure compatibility.

 Technically, both SATA 2.5″ and M.2 SATA SSDs offer similar data transfer rates as they operate over the SATA III interface, which caps at 600MB/s.
 However, the real-world performance might slightly vary depending on the specific models and system configurations.

 Upgrading to an M.2 SATA SSD can be worth considering if you are looking for a more compact solution with advanced features.
 However, I believe the upgrade might not significantly impact the performance, as both SSDs have similar data transfer rates.